 College basketball fans from all over the country love to visit Vegas and bet on March Madness.
-Whether you’re rooting for a sure bet, an underdog or your alma mater, you’ll have a great time and maybe even win some cash.
-Bars, sports books and other venues will be packed, so plan ahead.
-These are some of the top Las Vegas viewing parties for watching the tournament games in 2020.
+Whether you’re rooting for a sure thing, an underdog or your alma mater, you’ll have a great time and if you’re lucky, go home with some cash.
+Bars, sportsbooks and other venues will be packed, so plan ahead.
+Catch the action at the top Las Vegas viewing parties for watching the tournament games in 2023.

 Las Vegas Strip Clubs

-Is there a better way to watch college basketball than surrounded by naked women?
-Hustler, Crazy Horse III and Sapphire will all throw big viewing parties with enticing discounts and specials.
-Sapphire has numerous big screen TVs and an entire room dedicated to watching the games.
+Is there a better way to watch college basketball than surrounded by beautiful women?
+Larry Flynt’s Hustler Club, Crazy Horse III and Sapphire are all throwing big viewing parties with enticing discounts and specials.
+Sapphire has numerous big-screen TVs and an entire room dedicated to watching the games.
 March Madness packages often include bottle service, open bar, food, free transportation and other options.

 Book a visit to Sapphire online and ask about the latest packages in the message box.